 Compositional training

 Idioms in the dataset need special attention.
 Idioms have meaning that are different from the combination of the individual words they contain.
 For example, “give up” has a meaning that cannot be derived easily from “give” and “up”.
-To handle idioms, the approach is to combine words into on.
+To handle idioms, the approach is to combine words into one.
 The idiom “give up” is converted into “give_up” in this step.

 Skip-gram